 The aquatic preserves in the Charlotte Harbor Aquatic Preserve complex include:

-Management: The Florida aquatic preserves are administered on behalf of the state by the Florida Department of Environmental Protection’s (DEP) Florida Coastal Office (FCO) as part of a network that includes 41 aquatic preserves, 3 National Estuarine Research Reserves (NERRs), a National Marine Sanctuary, the Coral Reef Conservation Program, the Florida Coastal Management Program, the Outer Continental Shelf Program, and the Florida Oceans and Coastal Council.
+Management: The Florida aquatic preserves are administered on behalf of the state by the Florida Department of Environmental Protectionʼs (DEP) Office of Resiliency and Coastal Protection (RCP) as part of a network that includes 41 aquatic preserves, three National Estuarine Research Reserves (NERRs), a National Marine Sanctuary, the Coral Reef Conservation Program, the Florida Coastal Management Program, the Outer Continental Shelf Program, and the Florida Oceans and Coastal Council.
 This provides for a system of significant protections to ensure that our most popular and ecologically important underwater ecosystems are cared for in perpetuity.
 Each of these special places is managed with strategies based on local resources, issues, and conditions.